11 Tips to keep your laundry smelling good for longer

 Finally, take a damp cloth and wipe around the rubber seals of the machine, being careful to lift them away from the metal where possible to get any residue that’s hidden away.
 Wipe the surfaces of your machine, too.Source

-To ventilate the washing machine and prevent the accumulation of bacteria leave the door open as often as you can.
+To ventilate the washing machine and prevent the accumulation of bacteria, leave the door open as often as possible.